OpenAddressesUK/OLD_openaddressesuk.github.io/about/open-addresses-file/faq.md

 Answer: The platform will compare submitted addresses to other open data sources - for example street names and town names - to give a level of confidence to each address.
 We will publish and finetune the rules for this validation during the Alpha and Beta phases.

 Do you have a question that this page doesn’t answer?
-Drop us an email <link faq@openaddressesuk.org> and we will answer the question as quick as we can.
+Drop us an [email](mailto:faq@openaddressesuk.org) and we will answer the question as quick as we can.